PetmeetlyPetmeetly

 24 months

-Sexually mature at 12 to 15 months, but OFA hip and elbow clearances and a Champion or working title come first.
+Fertile from 12 to 15 months, but hold him back until OFA hips and elbows and a Champion or working title are on file.

 What if my GSD's heat is quiet?